AJAbe/DE_AWS_Maven/README.md

   - AmazonS3FullAccess
 - The role created for the Lambda Service.
 It needs to have the AmazonKinesisFirehoseFullAccess Policy added to it.
 Additionally, if AWS Secrets Manager is beig used, have the SecretsManagerReadWrite Policy also added
 - The Firehose role needs to have the AmazonS3FullAccess added.
+- The Grafana user created would also need the AmazonAthenaFullAccess and AmazonS3FullAccess policies added

 ## Data Transformation and Load